stefanpetter/stefanpetter.github.io/_posts/2021-05-02-sync-truenas-to-azure.markdown

 ![image](/assets/img/truenas-azure-7.png)

 After restricting access, we need to grab the storage account key.
 Please make sure that you don't share this key with anyone!
-The mentioned storage account in this tutorial does not contain any meaningful data and will be deleted before this post will reach your eyes :) The storage account key will be availeble from the "Access keys" tab.
+The mentioned storage account in this tutorial does not contain any meaningful data and will be deleted before this post will reach your eyes :) The storage account key will be available from the "Access keys" tab.
 Copy the content from the "Key" field.

 ![image](/assets/img/truenas-azure-2.png)